RomainFrancony/AskIt/readme.md

 ### Installing

-* Download this repositerie, install the dependencies with npm via the Windows console :
+* Download this repository , install the dependencies with npm via the Windows console :

 ```
 npm install